SaiTejBarla/spark-nation/README.md

 Suitable for incubators requiring data sovereignty

-The system is container-ready, so switching deployment platforms in the future is straightforward.

 Project Structure
 bash
 Copy code
 incubator-platform/
 ├── app/                  # FastAPI backend
 │   ├── main.py           # FastAPI entry point